The Red-Headed League (Sherlock Holmes): Plot

 Holmes and Watson visit Wilson's pawnshop, where Holmes raps the sidewalk with his stick, then asks Spaulding, who is closing up, for directions while observing Spaulding’s dirty trouser knees.
-Holmes next studies the neighborhood buildings including the bank nearby, concluding major criminal activity is being planned.
-Satisfied, Holmes and the still-puzzled Watson attend a concert by the famed Spanish violinist Sarasate, while Moriarty, in his gloomy offices, studies a map.
+Holmes next studies the neighbourhood buildings including the bank nearby, concluding major criminal activity is being planned.
+Satisfied, Holmes and the still-puzzled Watson attend a concert by the famed Spanish violinist Sarasate, while Moriarty, in his gloomy offices, studies a map of Paris.

 Later, at the Baker Street flat, Holmes welcomes Scotland Yard Inspector Athelney Jones and a grumpy bank official, Mr. Merryweather.
 Holmes assures Merryweather their business is urgent, and impresses Jones by saying they are in quest of a evildoer named John Clay, the Eton- and Oxford-educated grandson of a Royal Duke, considered by Holmes to be the fourth-smartest man in London, who has a long history of criminal activity.
 Holmes asks Watson to bring his gun.

-At the bank, which holds the delivered chests containing a large amount of gold, the four stake out a darkened, echoing vault, where Holmes states that the case bears the marks of the "diabolical" Professor Moriarty.
+At the bank, which holds chests containing a large amount of gold, the four stake out a darkened, echoing vault, where Holmes states that the case bears the marks of the "diabolical" Professor Moriarty.
 The vigil is rewarded by the sounds of digging, and an intruder emerging through the floor.
 Holmes and the others capture Clay/Spaulding, who, when asked about Professor Moriarty, cautions Holmes.
 (This is in contrast to the original story, where there is no connection between Clay/Spaulding and Professor Moriarty.)
 Merryweather stammers his thanks to Holmes, who replies that the bank should refund his "considerable expenses."

 Clay's associate is captured in a fight with policemen in Jabez Wilson's pawnshop, damaging it.
 When informed of the failure of the bank robbery, Moriarty is extremely displeased.

 The next day, Watson visits Wilson's pawnshop, where Wilson complains he is "ruined.”
 Watson hands him a heavy pouch containing 50 sovereigns, cheering Wilson.
 Watson gives Wilson a parting piece of advice from Sherlock Holmes: "The next time you engage an assistant, pay him the proper wage."
 Later, on the London streets, Holmes explains to Watson his reasoning that solved the case: under the aliases of Spaulding and Ross, the criminals had contrived the 'Red-Headed League' story to keep Wilson out of his shop while they dug in the basement, in order to break into the nearby bank vault.
 As Watson compliments him, we notice what Holmes and Watson do not: Professor Moriarty nearby overhearing their conversation, with a look of utter loathing and hatred for Holmes.